gsimon75/esp8266_gps_unit/README.md

 What shall we do while we don't have a valid GPS fix?
 Shall we just report the battery status every N seconds?
 Now we do.

 As of obtaining the almanac from the network, it's problematic.
-We don't have a realtime clock here, so until the first GPS fix we don't know the current time either.
+We don't have a realtime clock, so until the first GPS fix we don't know the current time either.
 But without a valid time we cannot trustworthily verify an https certificate either, because we can't tell if it's expired or not.
 So we can't verify the authenticity of the server from where we would bring the almanac data, so it can be tampered with, we can't trust it.